 - Drinking too much can weaken your immune system, making your body a much easier target for disease.

-- Nutritional deficiencies are common among alcoholics; foliate, vitamin A, and Calcium.
-Foliate helps produce and maintain new cells.
-Vitamin B12 helps make DNA and to maintain healthy nerve cells and red blood cells.
-Vitamin A is requiring for vision, regulation of the immune system, for bone growth, for reproduction, and cell division.
-Calcium needed for blood vessel and muscle contraction and expansion, for the secretion of hormones and enzymes, and for transmission of messages through the nervous system.
+- Nutritional deficiencies (foliate, vitamin A & B12 and calcium) are common among alcoholics.
+Folate produces and maintains new cells.
+Vitamin B12 makes DNA and keep healthy nerves and RBC.
+Vitamin A requires for vision, regulation of the immune system, for bone growth, for reproduction, and cell division.
+Calcium needed for blood vessel and muscle contraction and expansion, for the secretion of hormones and enzymes, and transmission of messages through the nervous system.